Sustainable-Solutions-Lab/global-lorenz/README.md

    - **Absolute**: Minimizes absolute errors
    - **Fractional**: Minimizes relative/fractional errors

-These options are **orthogonal** - you can combine any fitting target with any error metric, giving you flexibility to optimize for different objectives:
+These options are **orthogonal** - you can combine any fitting target with any error metric:

 - **Default (shares + hybrid)**: Balanced fit across all income levels, good general-purpose choice
 - **Cumulative + hybrid**: Prevents error accumulation in L(p), good for applications using Lorenz curve values directly
 - **Shares + fractional**: Emphasizes relative accuracy in each bin
-- **Cumulative + absolute**: Minimizes absolute deviation of Lorenz curve from aggregated data
+- **Cumulative + absolute**: Minimizes absolute deviation of Lorenz curve from empirical data

-**Note:** Country-level fitting always uses income shares with hybrid error.
+**Note:** These options only affect parametric curve fitting.
+The empirical curve construction is always the same.

 ### Expected Data Format